parcoyhpang/FreePBX-PopUp-macOS/README.md

 - [rumps](https://github.com/jaredks/rumps) for the menu bar integration
 - [PyInstaller](https://www.pyinstaller.org/) for application packaging
 - [FreePBX](https://www.freepbx.org/) for the amazing PBX platform

+## Roadmap

+Future plans for the FreePBX Popup Client include:

+- **Call Transfer**: Ability to transfer calls directly from the notification window
+- **Call History**: View and manage your call history
+- **Contact Integration**: Integration with macOS Contacts
+- **Multiple Server Support**: Connect to multiple FreePBX servers simultaneously
+- **Customizable Notification Templates**: Create your own notification layouts
+- **Localization**: Support for multiple languages
+- **Analytics**: Basic call statistics and reporting

+## Bug Reports and Issues

+If you encounter any bugs or issues with the FreePBX Popup Client, please report them on the [GitHub Issues page](https://github.com/parcoyhpang/FreePBX-PopUp-macOS/issues).
+When reporting an issue, please include:

+- A clear and descriptive title
+- Steps to reproduce the issue
+- Expected behavior
+- Actual behavior
+- Screenshots (if applicable)
+- Your macOS version
+- Your FreePBX version

+This helps us identify and fix issues more quickly.

 ## Author